Category: Information

 SEO (Search Engine Optimization)

-You will be given a mark out of 100 in each respective area along with useful recommendations about what needs to be fixed as shown above.
+You will be given a mark out of 100 in each respective area along with useful recommendations about what needs to be fixed, as shown above.

 Conclusion